 The current methods of farming have high production costs with a lower volume of harvested crops.
-By assisting our farmers to use new technologies it is anticipated that fresh produce will have lower production costs and an increased volume of harvested crops going to market.
+By establishing and training our farmers to use a hydroponics system, it is anticipated that fresh produce will have lower production costs and an increased volume of harvested crops going to market.
 This will allow our local farmers to pass the cost savings on to our community members.

-Objectives
+ACTIVITY Objectives